-Starting from your project description, prepare two different design ideas that respect your description to address the identified user need(s).
-Illustrate each of these ideas with a storyboard.
-The two storyboards should explore different alternative ways of satisfying the same goal specified in the project description.
+Starting from your project description, prepare a design idea that respect your description to address the identified user need(s).
+Illustrate this idea with a storyboard.
+The storyboard should explore a way of satisfying the goal specified in the project description.

 As a reminder, a good storyboard should clearly demonstrate who the user is, the usage situation, and the user's motivation for using the interface/system.
 However, it should not show a specific user interface design: if you need to include an app screen, always keep in mind that the details shown on screen are not relevant, only what those screens enable the user to accomplish is.
 Storyboards were covered in the Prototyping lecture (slide 16-25).
-For this lab, you are expected to create two different and diverging "traditional" (i.e., comic-strip-like) storyboards.
+For this lab, you are expected to create a "traditional" (i.e., comic-strip-like) storyboard.

-Each storyboard should include 4 to 8 panels and fit on one A4 paper.
+The storyboard should include 4 to 8 panels and fit on one A4 paper.
 Try to stay within one sheet of paper: use a second one if and only if you really need the space!
-It is also a good idea to use a black thick pen to draw your storyboards: this trick helps you in not focusing on details, while keeping the final result more visible once in digital format.
+It is also a good idea to use a black thick pen to draw your storyboard: this trick helps you in not focusing on details, while keeping the final result more visible once in digital format.